 Isle Royale National Park is a remote island in Lake Superior that is 99% federally-designated wilderness.
 It is also home to the longest predator-prey study in the world focused on the interplay between the island’s wolf and moose populations, the island’s most famous residents.

-If wolves become extinct on the island, the moose population will increase without a predator.
+If wolves become extinct on the island, the moose population will continue to increase without a predator.
 Eventually moose will eat most of the island’s native vegetation, endangering their food source as well as the food source of other species, threatening the health of the entire island ecosystem.

 The reason for this decline in the population is that the route that brought wolves to the island – naturally occurring ice bridges that form in winter from the mainland – do not form as often because of the warming climate.
 When ice bridges do form, it is hard to predict whether wolves will use the bridge to arrive and stay on the island or to leave; both scenarios occurred the last two winters.
 Coupled with a period of disease and other factors, the wolves on the island are now inbred, which negatively impacts the health of the pack and their ability to breed.

 The National Park Service (NPS) is responsible for protecting and managing the wildlife of the park, and so ultimately it must determine the response to the dwindling wolf population.

 NPS is developing an Environmental Impact Statement (EIS) for a plan to manage moose, wolves, and vegetation at the park, and right now they are seeking the public’s input on several management options.
 You may review all of the management options here.

 NPS released the report Using Climate Change Scenarios to Explore Management at Isle Royale National Park to better inform their decision about wildlife management at the park.